gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 If you had 300 bones you'd need 300 weights PER vertex PER bone.
 If your character had 10000 vertices that would be 3 million weights needed.

-So, instead most realtime skinning systems limit it ~4 weights per vertex.
+So, instead most real time skinning systems limit it ~4 weights per vertex.
 Usually this is accomplished in an exporter/converter that takes data from a 3D packages like blender/maya/3dsmax and for each vertex finds the 4 bones with the highest weights and then normalizes those weights